Me1td0wn76/myfirst-github-upload/README.md

 ・About this script.
   This is a script using the certutil command that comes standard with Windows.
+  It will return the hash value of the file using certutil.

 ・Caution
   First, please note that when you try to run this script in PowerShell,